This page shows you how to access cars going through Japanese auctions on a daily basis.

 If you would like to view any of the cars currently going through the Japanese auctions, please apply via the link below or use the login details below.
 Once you have seen a car that your interested in please contact us vi email or telephone.

-Use the link below to get access to the auctions and enjoy viewing whats potentially available in Japan.
+Use the link below to get access to the auctions and enjoy viewing whats potentially available in Japan (You must create account to log in and view)

 If you find a car your interested in the Auctions then please contact us: